We’re a WordPress website agency. What does that actually mean?

 Cookies are used on the majority of websites to store information about a user visit.
 They can tell a business owner how users are arriving at their site and whether they’ve visited the site before.

 These cookies don’t contain any information that can personally identify a user.
-But, because of GDPR rules, you need to ask users to give their cookie consent.
+But, because of GDPR rules, you need to ask users for cookie consent.

 CSS stands for cascading style sheets.
 It’s a file that describes how HTML elements will look on screen.